apg-dev/roam-theme-bear/README.md

 * Changes will persist through browser refresh (may need to simply F12 > Refresh to pull in styling)
 * When opening a new tab, F12 > Refresh page will load up styling
 * To make any additional css changes, simply edit site.css, save, then refresh Roam page
-* To remove this custom hack (and go back to Roam default), F12 > Sources > Overrides > Right-click folder > Remove folder form workspace > Refresh page
+* To remove this theme (and go back to Roam default), F12 > Sources > Overrides > Right-click folder > Remove folder form workspace > Refresh page

 ## Other Notes

-* Obviously whenever Roam makes an update to their site.css, my hacked site.css file would need to be updated accordingly.
-* Likewise if Roam changes the directory structure of their CSS
-* If you don't have Avenir Next fonts local on your machine, you'll need to add an import line or change the two Avenir Next references to a local font you prefer.
+* If you don't have Avenir Next fonts local on your machine, you'll need to add an import line or change the Avenir Next references to a local font you prefer.

 ---